-While his primary focus is on his clinical work, he also serves as an independent examiner for lawyers and insurers; he is committed to fair and impartial assessments, in which he draws upon his clinical acumen and experience to provide an objective opinion.
+While his primary focus is on his clinical work, he has also served as an independent examiner for lawyers and insurers.
 He also provides pre-employment assessments for police services.
+Regardless of the referral source, he is committed to fair and impartial assessments, in which he draws upon his clinical acumen and experience to provide an objective opinion.

 Dr Douglas is a member of the Canadian Association of Psychologists in Disability assessment, the Canadian Psychological Association, and the Canadian Society for Clinical Hypnosis.
 He is registered with the College of Psychologists of Ontario as a Clinical and Counselling Psychologist.